camunda/camunda-docs-manual/content/user-guide/process-engine/variables.md

 The value type `object` represents custom Java objects.
 When such a variable is persisted, its value is serialized according to a serialization procedure.
 These procedures are configurable and exchangeable.

 {{< note title="String length restriction" class="warning" >}}
-`string` values are stored in database in column of type `(n)varchar` with length restriction 4000 (2000 for Oracle).
-Depending on the database in use and configured charset this length restriction can result in different quantity of real characters.
-Variable value length is not validated inside Camunda Engine, but the values are send to the database `as is` and, in case when length restriction is overpassed, the database level exception will be thrown.
-If validation is needed, it may be implemented separately and must happen before Camunda API to set the variables is called.
+`string` values are stored in the database in a column of type `(n)varchar`, with a length restriction of 4000 (2000 for Oracle).
+Depending on the database in use and the configured charset, this length restriction can result in different quantities of real characters.
+Variable value length is not validated inside the Camunda engine, but the values are sent to the database 'as is' and, in case the length restriction is exceeded, a database level exception will be thrown.
+If validation is needed, it may be implemented separately and must happen before the Camunda API to set the variables is called.
 {{< /note >}}

 Process variables can be stored in formats like JSON and XML provided by the [Camunda Spin plugin]({{< relref "user-guide/data-formats/index.md" >}}).
 Spin provides serializers for the variables of type `object` such that Java variables can be persisted in these formats to the database.
 Furthermore, it is possible to store JSON and XML documents directly as a Spin object by the value types `xml` and `json`.
 Opposed to plain `string` variables, Spin objects provide a fluent API to perform common operations on such documents like reading and writing properties.